JasonJiaxiangLi/JasonJiaxiangLi.github.io/_pages/about.md

 - July 2024: A new grant “Bi-Level Optimization for Hierarchical Machine Learning Problems: Models, Algorithms and Applications” is awarded from **NSF**.
 I'm excited to be the co-PI of this project with Prof Hong!

-- May 2024: Paper "*Revisiting Zeroth-Order Optimization for Memory-Efficient LLM Fine-Tuning: A Benchmark*" is accepted by **ICML**.
+- May 2024: Paper "*Revisiting Zeroth-Order Optimization for Memory-Efficient LLM Fine-Tuning: A Benchmark*" is accepted by **ICML 2024**.
 Congratulations to all my collaborators!